NEW EU DATA PRIVACY LEGISLATION (GDPR)NEW EU DATA PRIVACY LEGISLATION

 ⦁ Security: It must be processed in a way that ensures appropriate security of the personal data;

-⦁ Privacy-by-design/privacy-by default: GDPR creates a general obligation to demonstrate that companies are integrating data protection into their processing activities.
+⦁ Privacy-by-design/privacy-by default: GDPR creates a general obligation for companies to integrate data protection into their processing activities.

 Valid basis for data processingThe GDPR provides six legal basis for processing of EU personal data.
 These includes: